Todd Monken

-Todd Robert Monken (born February 5, 1966) is an American football coach who is the offensive coordinator for the Baltimore Ravens of the National Football League (NFL).
-He was also the former offensive coordinator for the University of Georgia, Cleveland Browns, Tampa Bay Buccaneers, Oklahoma State University and Eastern Michigan University, as well as the former head coach at the University of Southern Mississippi.
+Todd Robert Monken (born February 5, 1966) is an American professional football coach who is the offensive coordinator for the Baltimore Ravens of the National Football League (NFL).
+He was also an offensive coordinator for the University of Georgia, Cleveland Browns, Tampa Bay Buccaneers, Oklahoma State University and Eastern Michigan University, as well as the head coach at the University of Southern Mississippi.